azrulhasni/E2E_ML/README.md

     -   Classic and therefore you will find its implementation everywhere

-    -   Supported by PMML without too much twaek
+    -   Supported by PMML without too much tweak

     -   Not too many knobs too manipulate to get a good enough answer

     -   An ensemble of trees can be created to increase decisioning power

-    -   It is also my favourtite algorithm :)
+    -   It is also my favourite algorithm :)